Micci11/challenge1refactor/README.md

 # Installation

-N/A
+To install this project, follow these steps:

+-Clone/download the repository to your local machine.
+-Install the necessary dependencies by running the command npm install in your terminal.
+-Configure any necessary environment variables as needed.

 # Usage

 N/A

+# License

+ See the LICENSE file for details.

 # Credits

 N/A

-# License

-Please refer to the LICENSE in the repo.